Festivals & Events

 Express JR trains connect Kanazawa and Nanao in 60 minutes.

-Dekayama means giant mountain
+Dekayama means giant float

 Held in spring during the Japanese holiday Golden Week from May 3 to 5